CWelshE/minuet-patients/README.md

 that I will eventually encapsulate this project into that ecosystem, in light of new knowledge gained as a result of developing in Laravel.

+## What I'd do differently
+In general, I think I've done what I could on short notice, but here's a list of things I'd still like to have done:
+- Dockerize or use Homestead (see above)
+- Focus on research/implementation of asynchronous Jest and/or Enzyme
+  tests for the components that have API calls to ensure their functionality is as expected (This is still something I want to learn how to do reliably and in a manageable way)
+- Add more mobile styles
+- Make the UI a bit more consistent
+- Add the full gamut of RESTful API functions

 ## Running the Project
 To run the project locally, you'll need to run these commands after cloning the repo: